 Photo: Public Domain

-The Civic Museum is a must see in Siena.
-Housed in the Municipal Building aka Palazzo Publico, the main building of Piazza del Campo with its imposing Tower, the museum has on display splendid artworks and its interior decoration is just gob smacking.
 For those seriously interested in art, the Pinacoteca Nazionale is essential to visit.
-There are also a few other museums to explore like the Cathedral's Museum, the Ospedale di Santa Maria della Scala, the Archaeological Museum, the Galleria Chigo-Saracini and the Palazzo Piccolomini.
+There are also a few other museums to explore, Namely, the Cathedral's Museum, the Ospedale di Santa Maria della Scala, the Archaeological Museum, the Galleria Chigo-Saracini, and the Palazzo Piccolomini.
 Discover the Best Museums of Siena.